We do stuff (and sometimes things!)

 COLLABORATIVE PASTORAL LEADERSHIP TEAM

 At this point in my life, my primary role is being a father to Tilly and Kate, an overwhelming but compelling task which (as a friend of mine once said) 'pulls your heart in all directions'.
 The time and energy I have left over, I divide between trying to be a half decent husband to Susie, trying to be a half decent friend to the many people I love, and trying to do enough creative stuff to justify continuing to think of myself as an artist of sorts.
 Several lives ago, I was (what I used to describe as) 'the coordinator' of a church in Sydney called 'Plunge'.
 It proved to be a bit of a shooting star of a church - fleeting, but quite beautiful.
 I really liked that life.
 In fact, I've had a lot of good ones.
 But my current life is, without a doubt, my favourite so far.
-Oh yeah, and I also work for Fitzroy North Community Church.

 • Shane Meyer Holt (he/him)